Best clinical strength deodorant

 Top clinical strength deodorant

-Maxim Clinical Strength Antiperspirant Roll-on Deodorant
+Maxim Clinical Strength Antiperspirant Roll-On Deodorant

-What you need to know: This fragrance-free deodorant is one of the strongest non-prescription options available.
+What you need to know: This fragrance-free deodorant is one of the strongest non-prescription options.

-What you’ll love: A single application offers up to 7 days of protection, even in those with extreme hyperhidrosis.
+What you’ll love: A single application offers up to seven days of protection, even in those with extreme hyperhidrosis.

 What you should consider: It’s more expensive than most others.